 Tier 3: You pay the highest copayment.
 This tier is primarily made up of brand name drugs not included in Tiers 1 or 2.
 Generic or brand name alternatives for Tier 3 drugs may be available in Tiers 1 or 2.

 Use Mail Order: Are you taking prescription drugs for a long-term condition, such as asthma, high blood pressure, or high cholesterol?
 Switch your prescription from a retail pharmacy to mail order.
-It can save you money – up to one copay for three months of medication.
-See health plan pages for copay details.
+Some plans offer this benefit at select retail pharmacies.
+It can save you money –$5 -$30 for three months of medication, depending on the tier.
+See the plan pages for copay details.
 Once you begin mail order, you can conveniently order refills by phone or online.
 Contact your plan for details.

 Prescription Drug Programs

-Some GIC plans, including the UniCare State Indemnity Plans’ prescription drug program managed by CVS Caremark, have the following programs to encourage the use of safe, effective and less costly prescription drugs.
+Some GIC plans have the following programs to encourage the use of safe, effective and less costly prescription drugs.
 Contact the plans you are considering to find out details about these programs:

 - Mandatory Generics – When filling a prescription for a brand name drug for which there is a generic equivalent, you will be responsible for the cost difference between the brand name drug and the generic, plus the generic copay.